MahmoudAbdElMoneam/DE/README.md

 It is worth mentioning that ensuring data security, governance, and protection of the system can be achieved by securing all our connections, we suggest using SASL_SSL, however there are other methods worth investigating.

+This system was developed and tested on windows 10, on a machine with 32 GB of RAM.